ravendnd2020/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+where the variable newRoll is created.
+Its inside of the funciton
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the random number is what changes everything else stays the same
 c.
 What is the lexical scope of `newRoll`?
+it is local to the function only.

 ### Task 3 - Stretch Goals